- 2foodtrippers Strasbourg Food Guide

 2foodtrippers Strasbourg Food Guide

-Restaurant options in Strasbourg range from casual eateries to Michelin Star rated establishments.
-We ate at a variety of restaurants and these are our favorites.
+Wondering where to eat in Strasbourg France?
+Options for the best restaurants range from casual eateries to Michelin Star rated establishments.
+We ate at a variety, and the following win our votes for the best places to eat in Strasbourg France.

 Au Pont Corbeau

-Christophe Andt’s Au Pont Corbeau is a 30 year stalwart in the Strasbourg food scene.
-The rustic restaurant, loved by such luminary chefs as Jean-George Vongerichten, serves the epitome of Alsatian comfort food with their choucroute garnie stealing the show.
+Possibly the best restaurant in Strasbourg France, Christophe Andt’s Au Pont Corbeau is a 30 year stalwart in the Strasbourg France food scene.
+The rustic Strasbourg restaurant, loved by such luminary chefs as Jean-George Vongerichten, serves the epitome of Alsatian comfort food with its choucroute garnie stealing the show.
 This dish is not for the dainty diner with its generous servings of salted bacon, smoked bacon, smoked sausage and knack de Strasbourg.
-The monstrous dish typifies the hearty cuisine of Alsace and yes, it is a showstopper but the jambonneau grill separates this homey tavern from many others.
+The monstrous dish typifies the hearty cuisine of Alsace and yes, it is a showstopper, but the jambonneau grill separates this homey tavern from many others.
 The pork knuckle, with its perfectly braised flesh and crispy, crackly skin, melted in our mouths and stole our hearts with every bite.
 Paired with a pichet of Sylvaner wine, our meal was like the blue heavens that occupy the sky above the nearby Vosges Mountains.

 Hip, centrally located Binchstub takes flammekueche, a traditional Alsatian specialty also known as tart flambée, to the next level.
+If you’re wondering what to eat in Strasbourg, eating a flammekueche should be on the top of your list.
 Locals line up for a seat to order two things – flammekueche and wine.
 Toppings like slabs of Munster cheese, pear and arugula keep these pies fresh and funky.
-If you love thin crust pizza, you will adore this version.
+If you love thin crust pizza, then you will adore this version, a definite must eat in Strasbourg.

 Binchstub (€€) is located at 6 Rue du Tonnelet Rouge, 67000 Strasbourg, France.

-One of six Michelin starred restaurants in Strasbourg, Esprit Terroir stands out for its cosy location and its wonderful lunch menu.
+One of six Michelin starred restaurants in Strasbourg, Esprit Terroir stands out for its cozy location and its wonderful, affordable lunch menu.
 It’s hard to pass on a seasonal three-course lunch of this quality for under €30 (additional for coffee and wine).
 Dinner is a fancier affair with meals priced accordingly.

 Esprit Terroir (€€€) is located at 2 Quai Finkwiller, 67000 Strasbourg, France.
 The restaurant has been awarded on Michelin star.